-Jeff started his medtech career in a sales and clinical support role for a large Medtronic distributor.
-Based in Georgia and South Carolina, Jeff worked in the operating room with neurosurgeons and orthopedic surgeons, selling and providing service on Medtronic spinal implants and image-guided surgery equipment.
-Prior to this role, Jeff devoted two years to pursue a career as a professional quarterback, spending time with the Kansas City Chiefs and Dallas Cowboys.
-Jeff originally joined Hatteras to work with one of the firm's medical device investments, in a corporate and business development role.
-Once that investment was sold, Jeff joined the Hatteras investment team full-time.
+Jeff started his medtech career as a sales and clinical rep, selling Medtronic spinal implants and image-guided surgery equipment.
+Prior to this role, Jeff spent two years pursuing a childhood dream to be a professional quarterback, spending time with the Kansas City Chiefs and Dallas Cowboys.
+Jeff originally joined Hatteras during business school, to work with one of the firm's medical device portfolio companies, in a corporate and business development role.
+Once that investment was sold, and after graduating from business school, Jeff joined the Hatteras investment team full-time.
 Since then, he has assisted in overall firm operations, deal flow activities and diligence across a wide variety of investment opportunities.
 Jeff currently co-leads Hatteras’ medical device practice.

-Jeff serves as a director on the boards of AtaCor Medical, Boomerang Medical and 410 Medical, and was on the board of Dropworks prior to its acquisition by Bio-Rad Laboratories.
-He also serves as a board observer at Rapid Pulse, Avivomed, Contego Medical, Qvella, Cardiosense and Elligo Health Research.
+Jeff serves as a director on the boards of AtaCor Medical, Boomerang Medical, Cardiosense, Endogenex and 410 Medical, and was on the board of Dropworks prior to its acquisition by Bio-Rad Laboratories.
+He also serves as a board observer at Contego Medical, Rapid Pulse, Avivomed, and Qvella.
 He holds a bachelor’s degree from Princeton University, and an MBA from Duke University, with a focus on healthcare and finance.

 COMMUNITY AND BOARD ENGAGEMENTS: